fabiana2611/fabiana2611.github.io/_posts/2020/jun20/2020-06-04-quantum-comp.md

 <p style="text-align: justify;">This kind of machine has about 50-100 qubits which can overcome the classical computer problems.
 The limit of these machines regard to noise, but the works are towards to surpass this issue.</p>

 <p style="text-align: justify;">Some companies such as IBM, Microsoft, Google and D-wave, and other groups are working to improve the use of these machines.
 The works are around the hardware and software with different algorithms to use all the powerful processing.
-Each one has its own implementations of qubits, which makes us to abstract the hardware part and be focus to learn the quantum programming.</p>
+Each one has its own implementations of qubits, which makes us to abstract the hardware part and be focus on learning the quantum programming.</p>

-<p style="text-align: justify;">To start to learn this new concept is to follow a Zen story "<a href="https://youtu.be/O-uSQvsC6x4">A cup of tea</a>".
+<p style="text-align: justify;">To start to learn this new concept is necessary to follow a Zen story "<a href="https://youtu.be/O-uSQvsC6x4">A cup of tea</a>".
 You need to empty your mind and be available to different way to solve problems.</p>

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/u1XXjWr5frE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>
 <br/>

-<p>You can find a list of companies that already is working on this scope here: [<a href="https://quantumcomputingreport.com/privatestartup/">1</a>][<a href="https://tracxn.com/explore/Quantum-Computing-Startups-in-Canada">2</a>].</p>
+<p>You can find a list of companies that already is working on this scope here: [<a href="https://quantumcomputingreport.com/privatestartup/">1</a>].</p>

 <h2 class="p2"><span class="s1"><b>SDK</b></span></h2>